The Jordan Valley

 Sabbath Traditions During Jesus’ Time

-On one occasion, as Jesus and His disciples were passing through a grain-field, they became hungry.
+On one Sabbath, as Jesus and His disciples were passing through a grain-field, they became hungry.
 The disciples began to pick the heads of grain, rub them in their hands, and eat the kernels.
 This happened on a Sabbath, and when the Pharisees saw it, they immediately confronted them, insisting that such an action was unlawful because it counted as work on the Sabbath.

 David eating the consecrated bread was never questioned by the Pharisees in the teachings in fact it was praised that he brought bread for his companion as well which was a lie as David was alone on the run at that time.
 But when the poor, who were allowed to gather grain from the fields on the Sabbath precisely because the fields were otherwise deserted, attempted to feed themselves, the Pharisees rushed in with their rulebook to stop them.

 The second example Jesus gave concerned the priests serving in the temple on the Sabbath.
 They, too, technically broke the Sabbath laws by performing their duties, yet this was accepted because they were serving in the temple — a man-made structure that the Pharisees valued more highly than God Himself.
-Through these examples, Jesus showed how allowances were made for others to “break” the Sabbath, but not for the poor who simply sought food.

 I tell you that something greater than the temple is here.
 If you had known what these words mean, ‘I desire mercy, not sacrifice,’ you would not have condemned the innocent.”